Ready to choose a WordPress theme?

 What features should it include?

 Some themes include lots of features in them.
 Here’s the thing…

-It is convenient if a theme includes a feature like built-in contact forms, but it’s not necessary.
-Don’t choose one theme over another because of this.
-You can simply install a free plugin like Contact Form 7 or WPForms to add contact forms to your site.
+Most features included by themes can be added with a plugin.
+For instance, you shouldn’t choose one theme over another because it includes a contact form.
+You can simply install a free WordPress plugin like Contact Form 7 or WPForms to add contact forms to your site.

 Time to choose a great theme

 Here’s a checklist you can use when evaluating themes for your site: